jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">Generalizing from the inverse square root, we exchange `p` for one-half and `p-1` for three-halves.
-We can now generate magic numbers for other powers: square root, cube root, etc...</div>
+We can now generate magic numbers for other powers...</div>
 @snapend

 @snap[south span-85 text-05 text-black]